tsgates/arch-wiki-markdown/wiki/WarCraft_III.md

 to make window specific settings, click on window specific settings under window behavior on the side.

+> Alt+Tab

+Normally, using alt+tab key combo, and then coming back to the game,will make it unplayable - for example bar(s) will of your desktop will remain displayed.

+There is an easy workaround: go to winecfg and make a virtual desktop with size of your current resolution.
+This will also allow you to play movies.
+You can make a special wine settings for Warcraft III.exe and Frozen Throne.exe only, so you will not need to turn on/off a virtual desktop every time.

 Running WarCraft III
 --------------------